joeboonv/automation-tutorial/docs/c2/index.md

 ## Prerequisites

-- Node and Cypress are installed    :heavy_tick:
+- Node and Cypress are installed    ✔️
-- Visual Studio Code is installed   :heavy_tick:
+- Visual Studio Code is installed   ✔️

 __[:point_right: I'm ready to learn about Mocha](c2e1/c2e1.md)__